AtsushiSakai/PythonRobotics/README.md

 This is a Extended Kalman Filter based SLAM example.

-The blue line is ground truth, the black line is dead reckoning, the red line is estimated trajectory with EKF SLAM.
+The blue line is ground truth, the black line is dead reckoning, the red line is the estimated trajectory with EKF SLAM.

 The green cross are estimated landmarks.